Wild Rice with Sausage and Mushrooms

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach DietSuggestions:

 Wild rice is actually a grass seed and not really rice, and it’s higher in protein, more nutritious, high in fiber, and lower on the glycemic index than rice.
 That makes this Wild Rice with Sausage and Mushrooms a good choice for the original South Beach Diet Phase 2, and other low-glycemic eating plans.
 Wild Rice is also relatively low in carbs, and if you use portion control this dish can work for low-carb diet plans.

 Use Side Dishes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-Wild Rice with Sausage and Mushrooms was first. posted in 2009!
-It was updated with better photos in 2013 and updated again in 2020.
+Wild Rice with Sausage and Mushrooms was first posted in 2009!
+It was updated with better photos in 2013 and last updated with more information in 2022.